Lluc24/multiagent-RL/README.md

 - Python 3.6+.
 This project has been made with Python 3.10.13

 ### Installation
-For intalling the requirements, tweo virtual environments are recommended: one for the pogema and one for wandb.
+For installing the requirements, two virtual environments are recommended: one for the pogema and one for wandb.
 We recommend working with two terminals, one for each virtual environment.

 1. In one terminal, create a virtual environment for working with pogema, activate it, and install the requirements: